mcode/request-generator/How-To-Launch-SMART-on-FHIR-Apps.md

-# How to launch external SMART on FHIR apps via Meld Environment from mcode/request-generator
+# How to launch external SMART on FHIR apps from mcode/request-generator

 ## Setup

 ### In mcode/rems-admin

 Overwrite `SMART_ENDPOINT` in the `.env`.
 Overwriting environment variables in a `.env.local` does not work (this is a bug).
+For example, if you are using a registered app in a Meld Sandbox, your `SMART_ENDPOINT` may look like this:

 ```.env
 SMART_ENDPOINT = https://smartlauncher.interop.community/sample-app/launch?client_id=sampleapp&platform=meld